leonxd1/leonxd1/README.md

 - 👨‍💻 All of my projects are here

-- 📫 How to reach me leonxd_
+- 📫 Reach me on Discord: leonxd_
 - ⚡ Fun fact **Why are u stalking me**

 <h3 align="left">Discord:</h3>